This post may contain affiliate links that earn me a commission at no additional cost to you.

 Don’t be a ‘Mom shamer’

 In my opinion, mom-shaming comes from other moms who feel the need to be perfect and if others aren’t doing what they are, then we are made to feel doomed for a life of raising children.

 Honestly, I have no clue how some parents have the time to worry about what other parents are doing in their lives.

 Worry about your own damn kids and yourself!

 As long as the child is fed, loved, healthy and happy, there should be no worry about how the child is being brought up.
 It shouldn’t matter what’s the “right” way of parenting because there is no such thing.

 For those of you who go through these feelings, just know you aren’t alone!

-Ask for advice but don’t take it to heart what you see on the internet.
+Ask for advice but don’t take to heart what you see on the internet.
 What works for one doesn’t always mean it works for another.